 Why You Should Learn Country Music

 You might wonder why you need to learn how to sing country song when you would rather do jazz or rock music.
 Well, just imagine that you are on a singing tour.
 Do you really think that everyone will love just your favorite genres of music.
 I mean you probably would get away with jazz and rock in a metro or urban environment.
-However if you were to sing in a more rural setting or in a small township, I would imagine that some country songs would definitely be appreciated along with other genres.
+However, if you were to sing in a more rural setting or in a small township, I would imagine that some country songs would definitely be appreciated along with other genres.
 Not only that, as a singer you will get more appreciation if you have a larger repertoire of songs with which to entertain the audience.
-Besides, different genres helps in cultivating your voice quality improving its texture, depth and range.
+Besides, different genres help in cultivating your voice quality improving its texture, depth and range.

-It make sense to be aware of what music lovers want to hear when you sing to them.
+It makes sense to be aware of what music lovers want to hear when you sing to them.
 If you were to take a good look around some of the singers of today, you will see that most of them go out of their comfort levels to train themselves in multiple genres of music to increase their ability and to create and impact of a sensitive singer.
 Hence learning how to sing country is a good way of expanding and improving your talent.

 6 thoughts on “How to Sing Country Songs”

 I sing older country music like Randy Travis and others.
 I never use a nasal sound.
 I sing with my natural Virginia accent.
 I don’t know if I have much twang sound, but my voice sounds goods anyways.